lhl/strix-halo-testing/llama-cpp-cuda-hip.md

 - If effective HBM BW ≈ 800 GB/s (example), tg_weight ≈ 800e9 / 6.4e6 ≈ 125k tokens/s theoretical upper bound for weight path alone

 **Reality**: Real tg is far lower due to parallelism/latency/launch overhead, and because attention + misc ops add time.
 Use perf to calibrate BW_eff and per‑op weights actually touched.
 This sketch intentionally overestimates to be conservative on identifying the bottleneck: bandwidth dominates.
+In practice, weight tile reuse, caching, and kernel overlap further reduce effective bytes per token compared to this upper bound.

 ## Build flags and knobs